 PathPilot uses keywords and patterns in the tool description to recognize tooling features.
-For information, see "Tool Keywords Reference" (below).
+For information, see "Tool Keywords Reference" (on the next page).

 To manually enter tool descriptions:

 - 1. From the PathPilot interface, on the Offsets tab, identify the Tool Table window. - 2.
 Select a blank line. - 3.
 Type a description for the tool.
 Descriptions are not case sensitive.